H1B Grace Period after Layoffs - Approved I-140, Severance Pay

 If your I-94 is expiring soon, that means your permitted stay in the United States is about to come to an end and if your I-94 document is expiring within those 60 days' grace period, then the I-94 end date will be considered as your last day in the United States and not the 60 days grace period, in short, whichever comes first either I-94 expiry date or 60 days grace period end date will be considered your last day.

-Basically, you should have a valid I-94 status even during 60 days grace period.
+You should have a valid I-94 status even during the 60-day grace period.
 I-94 defines your maximum permitted length of stay in the US.

 Example: If you are fired and you have an I-94 expiring within the next 60 days then you are not allowed to have 60 days of the grace period.
-Before the I-94 expiry date if you can not find a new employer then you have to travel back to your home country or file a change of status, using the I-539 form.
+Before the I-94 expiry date if you can not find a new employer then you have to travel back to your home country or file a change of status.
 The same grace period applies to H1B dependents as well.

 02. What happens to H4 EAD?